-KEITH ELLIOTT (2001): A dancer, choreographer, and producer, he has spent more than 15 years in organizing annual "Dance for Life" fundraisers and ancillary events benefiting dancers and others coping with HIV/AIDS.
-He has also contributed to other activities such as Howard Brown Health Center "Who's That Girl?" fundraisers and the Chicago Gay Men's Chorus.
+KEITH ELLIOTT (2001): A dancer, choreographer, and producer, for more than 15 years he has organized "Dance for Life" fundraisers and ancillary events to benefit dancersand others coping with HIV/AIDS.
+He has also contributed to other activities such as Howard Brown Health Center fundraisers and the Chicago Gay Men's Chorus.

-EQUALITY ILLINOIS (2005): Formed in 1992 as the Illinois Federation for Human Rights, this group joined in efforts to pass the Cook County Human Rights Ordinance in 1993 and then benefited all of Illinois in 2005 by shepherding to its successful conclusion a 31-year campaign for a statewide law against discrimination because of sexual orientation and, now, gender identity.
+EQUALITY ILLINOIS (2005): Formed in 1992 as the Illinois Federation for Human Rights, it joined in efforts to pass the Cook County Human Rights Ordinance in 1993 and then benefited all of Illinois in 2005 by leading to success a 31-year campaign for a statewide law against discrimination because of sexual orientation and, now, gender identity.